Table of Contents

 • 9.
 Lipstick-Sized Portable Charger

-You’ll be out and about for most of each day in Cancún, but you can’t expect your devices to stay charged that long if you’re going to be looking up maps and taking pictures.
-This portable charger will ensure that you can recharge your items on the go so you won’t have to worry about being cut off from your travel group or other information!
-It uses a standard USB port so most charger cables will fit.
+You’ll be out at sea snorkeling or deep in the jungle for most of your time in Cancún, so you can’t expect your devices to stay charged that long if you’re looking up maps or taking pictures.
+This portable charger will ensure that you can recharge your devices on-the-go, so you won’t have to worry about being cut off from your travel group or stranded hours away from the resort with no way to reach anyone.
+I throw it in my purse and it charges our electronics while we explore!

 Lipstick-Sized Charger